 Does talcum powder regularly applied to the genital area increase a woman’s risk of ovarian cancer?
 A jury in North Dakota last October found that it did.
 A class action requested in California claims it does, showing that a growing number of women are obviously concerned about it.

 If you or a loved one developed ovarian cancer after using talcum powder for feminine hygiene, you may be able to file a personal injury claim.
-Contact a trusted Boston personal injury lawyer at our firm for a free consultation.
+Contact a trusted personal injury lawyer at our firm for a free consultation.

 What Medical Science Says